terminalcloud/apps/docs/shinken.md

 ## Usage

-Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Shinken Admin login" and login with the credentials provided (see below).
+Spin up a new Terminal based on this snapshot.

+Access the Shinken WebUI by clicking to "Check your installation here" and login with the credentials provided (see below).

+The Shinken main interface is a CLI (command line interface).
+To start the CLI execute `shinken`.

 ### Credentials

 - username: `admin`
 - password: `t3rminal`

 ---